urbit/urbit/README.md

     http: live (insecure) on 8080

 8080 is the default.
+When it's not available we use 8081.
+Then 8082, and so on.
 If you're running on AWS or another cloud service, this port may be firewalled; go to the firewall configuration to open it.